Force-Power-Infotech/bcbackend/docs/drill_groups_api.md

 # Drill Groups API Documentation

 ## Overview
 The Drill Groups API allows users to create and manage collections of drills.
-Each drill group belongs to a specific user and can contain multiple drills.
+Each drill group can optionally belong to a specific user and can contain multiple drills.
+The API now supports public drill groups that don't require authentication to access or create.

 ## Endpoints

 ### 1. List Drill Groups

-Get all drill groups for the authenticated user.
+Get all drill groups.
+No authentication required.

 ```http
 GET /api/v1/drill-groups